After three great starts (and one dud) this season, Joe Ross is still his harshest critic

 Last spring, before Ross opted out of playing in 2020 because of coronavirus concerns, Manager Dave Martinez spoke about “pre-surgery Joe.”
 Ross had agreed that he felt normal again.
 And this spring, before Ross started the season with 12 scoreless innings, there was more talk of him rediscovering a past version of himself.
 The velocity of his sinker ticked up into the mid-90s.
 His slider had its old bite.
 His change-up, a pitch in perpetual development, was faring well with lefties.

 So now, a month into what could be his first full season in the rotation, Ross can shift his discerning gaze.
-He’s not breaking down a string of subpar appearances.
+He is not breaking down a string of subpar appearances.
 He is looking at above-average results and working to improve them.
 Against the Mets, for instance, he felt good about his one-strike sliders and not so good about the ones he threw with two strikes.
 Those, he explained, had to be in the dirt and instead hung near the bottom of the zone.
 He was also unhappy with plunking Pete Alonso with an 0-2 fastball, turning a put-away count into a free pass.
 He wants to have better and more consistent control of his sinker and four-seam fastball.

 He wants to be better, plain and simple.

 “He did so much more good that he needs to realize and focus on the good,” Martinez said.
-“One thing I always tell the coaches, ‘Let’s take the positives out of everything and make them that much better, then the negatives will go away.’
+“One thing I always tell the coaches: ‘Let’s take the positives out of everything and make them that much better, then the negatives will go away.’
 That’s something that as a young pitcher, or as a young player, you’ll start realizing.
 For me, if you’re watching video on yourself, why would I want to watch something that I did wrong?
 I want to watch something that I did right and keep continuing to watch that.”

 Is that a struggle with Ross?

 “Yeah, of course he made a couple mistakes.
-But overall, I mean, he made pitches when they counted most and he threw the ball really well,” Martinez added, talking the morning after Ross faced the Mets at Citi Field. “...
+But overall, I mean, he made pitches when they counted most and he threw the ball really well,” Martinez added, speaking the morning after Ross faced the Mets at Citi Field. “...
 If you throw two pitches or three pitches and you make mistakes on them, for me, yesterday, they weren’t costly at all.
 Learn from the other 50 or 60 pitches that you made that were really good.
 Those are the ones you want to put in your memory, not the bad ones.”

 That has never been Ross’s approach to self-scouting.
 But if he keeps on this track, and the innings keep tilting in his favor, he could have fewer and fewer mistakes to key on.
 He may leave himself little choice.